Copyright © 2025 Rivendale Homes

 ● For homeowners with high rates, refinancing is increasingly worth running the numbers

-● Be prepared: demands rising again so things may move faster in your local market
+● Be prepared: demand is rising again, so things may move faster in your local market

 Final Thought

 The recent dip in mortgage rates isn’t a miracle cure, but it is meaningful.
-It’s creating renewed opportunity in a market that feltstuck for a long time.
+It’s creating renewed opportunity in a market that felt stuck for a long time.
 Curious about what today’s lower rates could mean for you?
-Contact our team at 512-865-5369 — I can walk you through your options and introduce you to ourtrusted in-house lender for a tailored mortgage solution.
+Contact Artimus anytime at512-865-5369 — I can walk you through your options and introduce you to our trusted in-house lender for a tailored mortgage solution.